gereons/PartyTrackerReadme/README.md

 * Left Arrow: moves the active marker to the previous tile
 * Right Arrow: moves the active marker to the next tile (Same as tapping "Next")
 * "+": adds a new NPC, sames as tapping "+"
 * Cmd-E: edit the currently active tile.
-Sames as tapping on it and selecting "Edit"
+Same as tapping on it and selecting "Edit"
 * Cmd-R: resets the board for the next encounter.
 Remove all NPCs, move all PCs to the highest initiative.
 Same as tapping "Reset" in the popup of the "Next" button

-Hold "Command" to show a
+Hold "Command" to show a list of all available shortcuts.

 ## Known issues